braid-org/braid-http/README.md

 ### Example Nodejs server with `require('express')`

-With `express`, you can simply call `app.use(braidify)` to get braid features added to every request and response.
+Or if you're using `express`, you can just call `app.use(braidify)` to get braid features added to every request and response.

 ```javascript
 var braidify = require('braid-http').http_server